pushpakr/jenkins_demo/README.md

-# a sample Java Project - CounterWebApp
+# A sample Java Project - CounterWebApp